tealcoin-project/litecoin/README.md

 5 coins reward

-Make it with a very low mining difficulty
+Make with a very low mining difficulty

 For more information, as well as an immediately useable, binary version of the Tealcoin Core software, see [https://tealcoin-project.io](https://tealcoin-project.io).